Home and Away: Walsall vs. LA

 Walsall has

-its own stars too: Boy George,
+its stars too: Boy George,

 Goldie and Rob Halford of Judas Priest.
 Zeppelin’s